-Ship and boat building businesses, such as Northrop Grumman's Avondale Operations, comprise the majority of the jobs within the Transportation Equipment Manufacturing cluster.
+Ship and boat building businesses, such as Huntington Ingalls Industries, comprise the majority of the jobs within the Transportation Equipment Manufacturing cluster.

 Jefferson Parish is the hub of the region's health care industry, and it's hospitals have been recognized for their excellent health care and medical services.